PoriaKH/csp-graph-colouring-visualizer/README.md

 ### Usage
 Use `Add Node` to add node to your graph.(you can also double click on the screen to create node).<br/>
 `Add Edge` to add edge to your graph.<br/>
+you can `zoom-in` or `zoom-out`, you're also able to move the whole graph for better view.

 after creating your graph click on `Solve` to see the magic.<br/><br/>
 hope you enjoy :)<br/>